 “I don’t know, I just couldn’t bear the idea of people trying to destroy each other, ‘cause I sensed very early on that all real arguments are murderous.
 There was a killing instinct in there that I feared.
 So, I put it into the theater.”

 Like many of us compassionate humans, Miller was fearful of his id—our narcissistic and destructive impulses.
-At film’s conclusion it appears Miller has found peace and wisdom, living a secluded life.
-His legend is well established.
+At film’s conclusion it appears Miller has found peace and wisdom, living a secluded life, his legend well established.

 P.S.
 He was also a carpenter.